epsi1on/durom/doc/Architecture/readme.md

 Note: these two columns are not variables, i.e. they are authorized in broadcast phase. not worry for fakes or tampered data.

-## Procesudre of new installation on new client
+## Procedure of new installation on new client
 A client is just wants to signup in the forum.
 He simply downloads the blockchain, then the software reads block by block and fills the tables on the client side.
 Then user can browse the tables and see the posts.
 Processing the blocks of blockchain on client side to build the client DB. the blocks are validated, authenticated and authorized in server side, yet we do those again on client side. for details check the appropriated section. after that filtering, do as this: